tolliam/tolliam.github.io/index.md

-###### Helpful hint: be sure to scroll down if you are viewing this in a small browser window so you dont' miss anything!
+###### Helpful hint: be sure to scroll down if you are viewing this in a small browser window so you don't miss anything!

 ## About me

-I am currently working near full time on my MSc Project, which aims to establish if free text and location information from ambulance calls can improve predictions of patient outcomes.
+I am currently looking for full time work having just completed an MSc in Urban Informatics at King's College London.
 I used to work as a transport and cities economist at the engineering consultancy Ove Arup & Partners.
 Prior to that, I did a gap year in South America where I worked as a volunteer English teacher in Chile and also did short term work in two hostels in Rio and a bar in La Paz Bolivia.
 Other experience I gained before this includes a year long placement at the Foreign & Commonwealth Office and a summer internship at the Joseph Rowntree Foundation.

 ## Detail
 [CV](https://github.com/tolliam/tolliam.github.io/blob/master/Liam%20Tollinton%2020190518x.pdf)  |  [LinkedIn](https://www.linkedin.com/in/liam-tollinton-17aaa932/)